 The second page of the template provides headings, subheadings, paragraphs, and a quote section.
 For a cover page template that goes a little further to assist you with your document, this option from Microsoft Office is a great choice.

 Also from Microsoft Office, this similar one gives you a cover page and report template in one.
-The cover page has a much larger photograph area.
-So, if your business can benefit from a bigger visual, such as a design, marketing, or graphics company, this is a terrific template.
+The cover page has a tasteful and professional geometric design.
+So, if this style matches your business, this is a terrific template.
 You can pop in the report title, subtitle, and abstract like the other template.

 The template’s next page carries over the same black, white, and red color scheme and offers a sidebar for highlighting key points.
 And, you have your headings, subheadings, and paragraphs for a complete package.